MeniosChr/BlockBe/README.md

 and the rest can be humans or bots.

--You can move up,down,left,right but only one dot far(for example if i you are at d3 you can move to d2,d4,e3 or c3)
+-You can move up,down,left,right but only one dot far(for example if you are at d3 you can move to d2,d4,e3 or c3)

 -You can block two slots on the map wherever you want but the coordinates must be side by side(for example e3f3)